 You’re going to watch that scene, from its start to its transition, either rolling your eyes the entire way through or filled with happiness in its heights and crushed by its end.
 And it’s an event indicative of Sing Street’s collective style as a film.
 It’s as much a part of the movie as Ferdia Walsh-Peelo’s beguiling performance is, whose evolving of Conor seems entirely natural as he moves from exhausted, nervous desperation to an expressive, outspoken young man progressively unafraid to take risks.
 It’s as much a part of the movie as Walsh-Peelo’s chemistry with Lucy Boynton is.
 The first interaction Conor has with Raphina is one where he’s terrified.
 She is literally above him, standing a few steps up on the stoop of her house, her Joan Jett hair and cooled-off lean to one side perfectly matching the unlit cigarette in her mouth.
 But sooner or later, they find their commonalities, their undesirable private lives, and they bond over their lofty dreams for the future.
 Walsh-Peelo and Boynton carry these conversations with a wonderful, witty knowledgeability.

 A sense of 1980s nostalgia feels a bit overpressurized at times, which can feel compounded upon Carney’s flurry of diversions between a dream state and earthbound drama.
 Yet there’s enough scrappy entertainment from within that this problem does not overly diminish the 105 minute movie’s positive returns.
 As with many other Carney films, songs are more than just an addition, they’re a plot point all their own, resembling some kind of deconstructed musical.
 One such song, featured in that joyous prom scene, speaks of a desire to live a life fully realized, with lyrics like “This is your life / you can be anything […] you gotta put the pedal down / and drive it like you stole it.”
 This is reflective of Carney’s accomplishments as a whole.
-You can decry Sing Street’s cheesiness or head-in-the-clouds mentality all you want, but in the end, it’s hard to deny that the film puts the pedal down and speeds towards its own paradise.
+You can decry Sing Street’s cheesiness or head-in-the-clouds mentality all you want, but in the end, the film puts the pedal down and speeds towards its own paradise.